pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 </figure>

-Is there some way we could craft modern technology to reinforce the motives that drove members of the Republic of Letters to collaborate so eagerly?
+Is there some way we could craft modern technology to reinforce the motives that drove citizens of the Republic of Letters to collaborate so eagerly?
 Couldn't we create something even *more* valuable than the original Republic because we have technology that they didn't?
 Technology that excels at communication?
 Technology that allows us to collaborate economically in more